Greg Schiano

 Gregory Edward Schiano (born June 1, 1966) is an American football coach.
-He is the head football coach at Rutgers University, a position he held from 2001 to 2011 and resumed before the 2020 season.
-Schiano served as the head coach for the Tampa Bay Buccaneers of the National Football League (NFL) from 2012 to 2013.
+He is currently the head football coach at Rutgers University, a position he held from 2001 to 2011 and resumed before the 2020 season.
+Schiano has the most wins in program history as head football coach of the Rutgers Scarlet Knights football team.
+He also served as the head coach for the Tampa Bay Buccaneers of the National Football League (NFL) from 2012 to 2013.

 Early life and education

 Schiano was born and grew up in Wyckoff, New Jersey, and attended Ramapo High School.
 He then attended Bucknell University, where he was a member of Phi Gamma Delta fraternity, and graduated in 1988 with a B.S. in business administration.
 Despite being a 190-pound linebacker in high school, Bucknell assistant Joe Susan felt he was a perfect fit for the defense.
 Susan would later join Schiano at Rutgers.

 Playing career

 Playing at linebacker, Schiano was a three-year letterman at Bucknell.
 In his junior year, he led the team with 114 tackles and was named to the All-Conference team.
 In his senior year, he was named team captain, and was named to the Sporting News Pre-season All-America Team.